The RNH Teen Program

 - General subject overview support (By Appointment – 1:1 Support)

 - General subject overview session (Monthly – Group Sessions)

 Open to grades 9-12 – Monday – Wednesday – 3:00pm till 6:00pm

 Out of School Time (OST) Program @ Riverdale Neighborhood House

-Funded by the Department of Youth & Community Department the Riverdale Neighborhood House is offering a FREE After School Program @ MS/HS 368 In-Tech Academy, 2975 Tibbett Avenue and onsite @ 5521 Mosholu Avenue.
+Funded by the Department of Youth & Community Department the Riverdale Neighborhood House is offering a FREE After School Program onsite 5521 Mosholu Avenue, MS/HS 368 In-Tech Academy, 2975 Tibbett Avenue

 Our Facility *

-RNH is pleased to announce that the new is now open on Friday nights and for special events.
+Our Teen Center is open on Thursday and Friday nights.
 This upgraded facility includes a redesigned teen lounge with quiet study and computer rooms along with an upstairs gym and warming pantry.
 Please view Teen Center info and hours

 Inquiries about programming in the Community and Teen Center may be emailed to Nancy Nunez at firstname.lastname@example.org.

 Internships are a great way to get a taste of a possible future career, learn from professionals, and have fun!
 The Riverdale Neighborhood House Youth Internship Program is designed for young people between the ages of 14 and 18 who wish to gain job skills, explore career opportunities, or gain a meaningful experience that can boost their resumes and/or college applications.
-Career Club, college information, peer to peer sharing, outings and recognition events are some examples of the different activities interns participate in.
-Applications are available in, September, February and May.
+Career Club, college information, peer to peer sharing, outings and recognition events are some examples of the different activities in which interns may participate.
 Stipends are awarded.